-Etihad Business is among the best Business Class products of the Middle Eastern carriers.
-Etihad Airways offers its passengers regionally inspired cuisine and excellent service from takeoff to touchdown.
+Etihad Business is among Middle Eastern carriers' best Business Class products.
+Etihad Airways offers its passengers regionally-inspired cuisine and excellent service from takeoff to touchdown.
 The ground experience at its Abu Dhabi hub features local highlights from its Business Class lounges to the soon-to-open airport terminal, estimated to open in late 2023.

-Etihad Airways is undergoing a transformation as it shifts from becoming a long-haul, global airline to targeting certain routes.
+Etihad Airways is transforming from a long-haul, global airline to targeting certain routes.
 This makes perfect sense for its smaller fleet and network, with around 90 per cent of the timetable fixed but the remainder having the flexibility to adapt to customer demand.
-There will still be long-haul intercontinental flying, but not as many destinations as before as the carrier focusses more on Europe, the Middle East and parts of Africa and Asia instead.
-The airline is downsizing its fleet, and on many aircraft, the Business Class experience may be different.
+There will still be long-haul intercontinental flying, but fewer destinations than before, as the carrier focuses more on Europe, the Middle East and parts of Africa and Asia instead.
+The airline is downsizing its fleet, and the Business Class experience may differ on many aircraft.

-Once through priority-lane security - available for originating passengers or those in transit - in Abu Dhabi, passengers can visit one of the airline’s Business Class lounges with a Middle Eastern and Asian-inspired menu including sushi, staffed bar for fine wines, cocktails and mocktails, showers and quiet places to relax alone or with young family members or work in the dedicated business centre.
+Once through priority-lane security - available for originating passengers or those in transit - passengers can visit one of the airline's Business Class lounges with a Middle Eastern and Asian-inspired menu including sushi, a staffed bar for fine wines, cocktails and mocktails, showers and quiet places to relax alone or with young family members or work in the dedicated business centre.

-A new terminal at Etihad’s primary Abu Dhabi hub, named Midfield Terminal due to its proximity between the two runways, is under construction, and it is expected to have new lounge facilities.
+A new centrepiece terminal at Etihad's primary Abu Dhabi hub, named Midfield Terminal due to its proximity between the two runways, is under construction and is expected to have new lounge facilities.
 For now, some connections require long walks between terminals.
-For flights that board via airstairs - rather than from a jet bridge - Business Class passengers have a private bus transfer to take them to the aircraft.
+Business Class passengers have a private bus transfer to take them to the aircraft for flights that board via airstairs rather than from a jet bridge.

-A unique feature of Abu Dhabi’s airport, when compared to other Middle Eastern departure points, is that U.S.-bound travellers complete pre-clearance formalities while still in the United Arab Emirates.
-They undergo U.S. customs and immigration before takeoff.
+A unique feature of Abu Dhabi's airport, compared to other Middle Eastern departure points, is that U.S.-bound travellers complete pre-clearance formalities while still in the United Arab Emirates.
+They undergo U.S. customs and immigration before taking off.
 On landing in the United States, they deplane as if it were a domestic flight.
-While this is especially convenient, it does mean that U.S. bound passengers must allow plenty of time before the flight or while in transit to undergo these checks.
+While this is especially convenient, it does mean that U.S.-bound passengers must allow plenty of time before the flight or while in transit to undergo these checks.
 Once completed, there is a separate Business Class lounge for U.S.-bound travellers to enjoy.

 A dedicated Etihad Airways Arrivals Lounge is also available at Abu Dhabi International Airport.

 Business Class seats can vary depending on the aircraft.
-The airline’s Boeing 787 aircraft - as well as its soon-to-be-retired 777s - are laid out in a 1-2-1 configuration giving all passengers easy access to the aisle.
+The airline's Boeing 787 aircraft and its soon-to-be-retired 777s are laid out in a 1-2-1 configuration, giving all passengers easy access to the aisle.
 The soon-to-be returning Airbus A380s also share the 1-2-1 configuration on the upper deck with 70 Business Studios and access to The Lobby – lounge bar area between First and Business Class cabins.
 The airline's narrowbody planes like the Airbus A320 or A321, which operate sectors that can span 4 to 5 hours, are laid out in a 2-2 configuration.
-Window seat passengers must step over their neighbour to reach the aisle.
-These seats are recliner-style seats that do not go fully flat, but do have leg rests for more comfort.
+Window seat passengers must step over their neighbours to reach the aisle.
+These recliner-style seats do not go fully flat but have leg rests for more comfort.

-Those travelling together should opt for the centre section of seats as there is a divider that can be opened for easy conversation or raised for more privacy.
-Small storage compartments provide a place for reading material, eye glasses, mobile devices and other things.
+Small storage compartments provide a place for reading material, eyeglasses, mobile devices and other things.
 Power and USB outlets are easy to reach.

-Each seat comes with a large pillow and thick duvet awaiting on the ottoman facing the seat.
+Each seat comes with a large pillow and thick duvet awaiting on the ottoman facing the chair.

 Large and sturdy tray tables fold out toward the seat with plentiful space to dine or work.